brodynelly/paal-test/README.md

 ### 2\.
 Initiate the MongoDB Replica Set

-Once MongoDB is running, connect to it with authentication from the admin database:
+Once MongoDB is running, connect to it with authentication from the admin database (this is a seperate database from PAAL that sets the user Auth) :

     mongosh "mongodb://PAAL:PAAL@mongo:27017/admin?authSource=admin"